jcaillon/valet/README.md

 ![icon](docs/images/icon.svg)

 Valet is a wrapper around your bash scripts that provides an interactive menu, standard help output, auto parsing for options and arguments, error handling, a framework for approval testing, execution profiling, and so on...
+It also doubles as a library from which you can easily import useful functions written in pure bash (faster and no dependencies!) to manipulate string, arrays or even display beautiful prompts to your users!

 It works on **any Linux environment with bash** or on **Git bash for Windows**.